-• Disseminate information in emergency situations

-When Oakham Town Council's account is set up it will be to inform followers of related news, events, online facilities and other matters that may be of interest to residents of the community, local businesses and visitors to the area.

-People following Oakham Town Council can expect tweets covering some or all the following:

-- Updates on Council activities

-Announcements about matters of importance to Oakham Town Council residents and those

-who may be visiting or moving to Oakham

-- Requests for information and assistance

-- News about our online facilities

-- Re-tweets from organisations that we are following which meet our Twitter Policy
+- d.
+Follow and participate in discussions with other related tweeters - e.
+Comment on tweets and re-tweet other posts to build community - f.
+Offer relevant Q&A sessions - g.
+Provide information and news updates on Council activities - h.
+Disseminate information in emergency situations - When Oakham Town Council's account is set up, it will inform followers of related news, events, online facilities, and other matters that may be of interest to community residents, local businesses, and visitors to the area. - People following Oakham Town Council can expect tweets covering some or all the following: - a.
+Updates on Council activities - b.
+Announcements about matters of importance to Oakham Town Council residents and those who may be visiting or moving to Oakham - c.
+Requests for information and assistance - d.
+News about our online facilities - e.
+Re-tweets from organisations that we are following which meet our X Policy

-FOLLOWING TWITTER:
+FOLLOWING X:

-If you follow The Town Council on Twitter it will not automatically follow the person back and the right is reserved to block that person from following the Town Council.
-Being followed by us does not imply endorsement of any kind.

-Oakham Town Council is unable to monitor Twitter 24/7, however, it will endeavour to answer all sensible tweeted questions.
-Please be aware that due to privacy it may not be possible to answer all tweet questions.

-Councillors are at liberty to set up their own accounts subject to following the guidelines.
-Key questions when tweeting are:

-- What do the followers really want to know? - When do they need to know it? - Why is the information you are sharing relevant? - Am I the most appropriate person to be responding to queries/commenting on tweets if it is a Council-related matter?
+- If you follow The Town Council on X it will not automatically follow the person back and the right is reserved to block that person from following the Town Council.
+Being followed by us does not imply endorsement of any kind. - Oakham Town Council is unable to monitor X 24/7, however, it will endeavour to answer all sensible tweeted questions.
+Please be aware that due to privacy it may not be possible to answer all tweet questions. - Councillors are at liberty to set up their own accounts subject to following the guidelines.
+Key questions when tweeting are: - a.
+What do the followers really want to know? - b.
+When do they need to know it? - c.
+Why is the information you are sharing relevant? - d.
+Am I the most appropriate person to be responding to queries/commenting on tweets if it is a Council-related matter?